nualagr/readnreviewed/README.md

 <br>

-To make it easier to scan the page for information the user might need, the complimentary accent colours of cyan and saffron, which are found in the site logo, were used to draw attention to links and call-to-action buttons.
+To make it easier to scan the page for information the user might need, the complimentary accent colours, which are also found in the site logo, were used to draw attention to links and call-to-action buttons.

 <br>

 ![alt text](documentation/readme-images/blue-orange-book-logo.png "Read n' Reviewed logo.")

--	To keep the design clean, and professional the navigation bar is #FFFFFF, white, matching the background of the body each page.
+-	To keep the design clean, and professional the navigation bar is #FFFFFF, white.
--	The background colour of site is also #FFFFFF, white, to keep the website’s image clean and to provide easy contrast.
+-	The background colour of site is also #FFFFFF, white, to keep the website’s image clean and to provide easy contrast with the overlaid text.
 -	#F8F8F8, cultured, a light grey colour, has been used to indicate changes in content areas and for horizontal dividers between sections.
 -	When a user scrolls or hovers over the links on the navigation bar the background changes to a light grey in order to provide the user with visual feedback.
 -	Various shades of light grey, #F5F5F5 and #9e9e9e have been used for the Footer, with eerie black, #222222, text.
-To provide visual feedback to the user the social media and other links in the footer turn from blue to eerie black when hovered over.
+-   To provide visual feedback to the user the social media and other links in the footer turn from blue to eerie black when hovered over.
 -	Deep Saffron, #F69222, has been used as an accent colour throughout the site, from the logo to call-to-action buttons and the star rating stars.
 -	Text colour throughout the site is predominantly Eerie Black (#222222) in colour, which provides a strong contrast to the other colours in the site.
 The use of this colour ensures that the text should be legible and meet accessibility standards regardless of the background colour of the element in question.

 #### Icons

-As there is a lot of text within the site content it was decided that self-explanatory icons would be utilised as buttons as much as possible to reduce the amount of reading necessary to operate the site.
+As there is a lot of text within the site content it was decided that self-explanatory icons would be utilised on buttons as much as possible to reduce the amount of reading necessary to operate the site.
-For example, a magnifying glass icon was used instead of a ‘Search’ button.
-The icons used were taken from [Font Awesome](https://fontawesome.com/).
+For example, the instantly recognisable magnifying-glass icon, was used for the ‘Search’ button.
+All icons used were taken from [Font Awesome](https://fontawesome.com/).

 <br>